gluonhq/scenebuilder/docs/librarymanager.md

 <p align="center"><img src="images/librarymanager/SceneBuilder08.png" alt="Search Library in Repositories" width="400"></p>

-For instance, to download and install the latest release of ControlsFX, just by typing its maven group "org.controlsfx", the existing artifacts (in the registered repositories) will show up:
+For instance, to download and install the latest release of ControlsFX, just by typing its maven group `org.controlsfx`, the existing artifacts (in the registered repositories) will show up:

 <p align="center"><img src="images/librarymanager/SceneBuilder09.png" alt="ControlsFX results" width="400"></p>